scitran/client/Search-syntax.md

 ## Search examples

 The search method lets you specify many different parameters.
 The list is far too long to (usefully) include here.
-We think the best way for you to understand search is through [examples](Search-examples) and leafing through the [search method source code](https://github.com/scitran/client/blob/master/%40scitran/search.m).

-See the searches illustrated in [s_stSearches.m](https://github.com/scitran/client/blob/master/scripts/s_stSearches.m).
+We think the best way for you to understand search is through the [page of search examples](Search-examples) or reading the [search method source code](https://github.com/scitran/client/blob/master/%40scitran/search.m).
+Also, many searches are illustrated in the [scitran script s_stSearches.m](https://github.com/scitran/client/blob/master/scripts/s_stSearches.m).